-In 2017, the Australia Awards – Africa program will pilot a number of Post-Doctoral Fellowships through the Australia Africa Universities Network (AAUN), with a view to scaling up and offering post-docs to other selected countries in future.
-The pilot will initially be open to Eligible Applicants affiliated to South African Universities that are members of the AAUN.
+In 2018, the Australia Awards – Africa program will pilot Phase 2 of Post-Doctoral Fellowships in partnership with the Australia Africa Universities Network (AAUN).
+Phase 2 of the pilot will be open to Eligible Applicants affiliated to Ghanaian, Kenyan or South African Universities that are members of the AAUN.

-During the pilot phase, the Post-Doctoral Fellowship provides financial support for African academics affiliated to a South African university and engaged in research activity.
-Fellowships will be up to two years in total, comprised of research components in both Australia and South Africa but limited to 12 months in Australia.
+During the pilot phase, the Post-Doctoral Fellowship provides financial support for African academics affiliated to eligible Ghanaian, Kenyan and South African university and engaged in research activity.
+Fellowships will be up to two years in total, comprised of research components in both Australia and Ghana, Kenya or South Africa but limited to 12 months in Australia.
 The Australian component of the award will be fully funded by the Australia Awards – Africa Program.

-- provide opportunities for high achieving academics to improve their research skills and contribute to developmental outcomes in Africa.
+- provide opportunities for high achieving academics to improve their research skills and contribute to development outcomes in Africa

-- contribute to the research capacity of South African tertiary institutions
+- contribute to the research capacity of Ghanaian, Kenyan and South African tertiary institutions, and

-Australia Awards – Africa is a Department of Foreign Affairs and Trade (DFAT) funded initiative designed to equip Africans with the skills and knowledge necessary to contribute to sustainable economic and social development outcomes of their own countries; and to build the long-term, sustainable links with Australia.
-Australia Awards – Africa provides a mix of scholarships and short courses to Africans in the public, civil society and private sectors in targeted disciplines that support the home countries’ developmental priorities.
+Australia Awards – Africa is a Department of Foreign Affairs and Trade (DFAT) funded initiative.
+It is designed to equip Africans with the skills and knowledge necessary to contribute to sustainable economic and social development outcomes in their own countries.
+In addition, Australia Awards – Africa builds long-term, sustainable links between targeted countries in Africa and Australia.
+The program provides a variety of Masters scholarships, postgraduate short courses and post-doctoral fellowships to Africans in the public, civil society and private sectors in targeted disciplines, that support the home countries’ developmental priorities.

 A candidate must meet the following criteria:

-- Be a citizen of an eligible African countries as outlined in the table in Annex 2 of the Post-Doctoral Fellowships Guidelines
+- Be a citizen of an eligible African country as outlined in the table in Annex 2 of the Post-Doctoral Fellowships Guidelines

-- Must be affiliated to their home institution in South Africa in an academic/research capacity
+- Must be affiliated with their home institution in Ghana, Kenya or South Africa in an academic/research capacity

 - Be at least 25 and not more than 50 years of age at the date of application